ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 In the case of a BPI this document needs to distinguish between proof, transaction and state data and its history and meta data associated to state objects etc. Given the need to maintain consistency between state data on the CCSM utilized by the BPI and state data in the BPI, the following requirement is key.

-**[RXX]** Proof, transaction, and state object data and their histories together with their integrity proofs MUST be stored as partially persistent data in the Storage capability.
+**[R283]** Proof, transaction, and state object data and their histories together with their integrity proofs MUST be stored as partially persistent data in the Storage capability.

-**[DXX]** All other data SHOULD be stored as fully persistent data in the Storage capability.
+**[D30]** All other data SHOULD be stored as fully persistent data in the Storage capability.

 This is a consequence of step (7) in Fig. 6.2 above.